![]() |

 - 1/2 cup chopped parsley (or cilantro or dill or another herb)

-Meanwhile, in a large bowl, whisk vinegar, water, sugar, olive oil, mustard seed, salt and pepper.
+MIX THE VINAIGRETTE Meanwhile, in a large bowl, whisk the vinegar, water, sugar, olive oil, mustard seed, salt and pepper.

-Add remaining ingredients, stirring into liquid as added.
-Stir in sauerkraut and beans.
-Serve immediately or refrigerate and serve later.
-Keeps in fridge for several days.
+SERVE immediately or refrigerate to serve later.
+Keeps well in the fridge for several days.

 If you like Kitchen Parade's recipes, you'll love A Veggie Venture, my food blog about vegetables with more from-scratch recipes using whole, healthful ingredients, home to the famous Alphabet of Vegetables and vegetables in every course, seasonal to staples, savory to sweet, salads to sides, soups to supper, simple to special.